 If you’re making these for Mother’s Day and need more fun food ideas, check out this roundup of Mother’s Day cupcake ideas.

-Tips on finding edible flowers:
+About edible flowers:

 - Edible flowers will be easier to find closer to spring, and you can even grow your own (as long as you use no chemicals).

 - Many supermarkets or specialty supermarkets will sell edible flowers in the herb section, although this may only be seasonally.

 - I purchased my flowers from Gourmet Sweet Botanicals and had a great experience.
 Shipping is expensive, because you’ll need to use next-day air, but I believe the quality and easy of the purchase was worth the cost.

 - Always google a flower to be sure it’s edible.
 Some examples are: Begonia, calendula, carnations, chrysanthemums, cornflower, dandelions, day lilies, gladiolus, hibiscus, honeysuckle, impatiens, lilac, marigold, pansy, primrose, Queen Anne’s lace, roses, scented geraniums, sunflower, and violet.

 you will need: